BIT-MJY/BIT-MJY.github.io/index.md

 - Outstanding Master's Thesis, Beijing Institute of Technology, 2023.
 - National Scholarship for Graduate Students, Ministry of Education of China, 2022.
 - National Scholarship for Undergraduate Students, Ministry of Education of China, 2019.
+- Outstanding Master's Graduates in Beijing, 2023.
+- Outstanding Bachelor's Graduates in Beijing, 2020.